 Would you like to support us and this project at no extra cost to you?
 If you want to sign up for a Thousand Trails membership, please contact Beth Hensch by phone at 360.790.5280 or via email by writing to firstname.lastname@example.org and tell her that Santa D sent you.

-There is a seperate adult lodge that is sometimes rented out to private parties, which means you don't get to use it when they do.
+There is a smaller lodge that is sometimes rented out to private parties, which means you don't get to use it when they do.
 It has a nice pool table, large screen TV, lounge furniture, tables for games and jig saw puzzles, books and a gas fireplace.
 It has a stocked kitchen, but they keep it locked.
+It is wheelchair accessible.

 The staff if wonderful.